 (4) Thirdly, the proceeds are to be applied in the payment to the Registrar of the amount owed under the warrant.

-(5) Fourthly, the proceeds are to be applied in the payment of any surplus to the offender.
+(5) Fourthly, the proceeds are to be applied in the payment of any surplus to the debtor.

 (6) Enforcement fees recovered under a warrant are to be credited to the Consolidated Account.